Abelaj50/Movie-Client/README.md

 You can then begin testing Movie Client's features.
 To begin, press on the ***BIND SERVICE*** button.
 This will then begin binding to MovieCentral's service through a shared .aidl file.
 Once the service has been bound to, you can either a) press ***UNBIND SERVICE*** at anytime from here on out to unbind the service and revert the app to its default state, or b) press ***DOWNLOAD INFO***, which will then retrieve all the data necessary to power the app from MovieCentral's API.
 Once the information has been downloaded, you now have a few different options.
 You can:

-* Select a movie from the dropdown menu located below the video player.
+* Select a movie from the dropdown menu
     * This automatically begins trailer playback.
     * Once a movie has been selected, you can press ***REQUEST SELECTED*** to bring about Quick Facts from the movie, retrieved from the MovieCentral API.
 * Press ***REQUEST LIST***